gurumojo/text/neurodiversity/agency.md

 railroaded with two improper psychiatric diagnoses by an internist with zero psychiatric or psychological credentials supporting their medical record notes.

-My retina specialist called me aggressive as she redirected and ignored direct questions, forcing her agenda despite clear up front messaging about my intent for my first visit in over 5 years (which every single staffer pointed out).
-I was obviously suffering sensory overload, yet *I* was the aggressor.
-She got another woman to lurk in the doorway without introduction and corroborate her position, more notes.
+My retina specialist called me aggressive just after updating, and presumably reading the most recent infammatory entry in my medical record.
+She redirected and ignored direct questions, forcing her agenda despite clear up front messaging about my intent for my first visit in over 5 years (which every single staffer pointed out).
+I was obviously suffering sensory overload, yet *I* was eagerly labeled the aggressor.
+When challenged, she could not explain how I had behaved aggressively, she merely repeated her label attribution by exclaiming "You're being aggressive!".
+She signalled another staffer to lurk in the doorway without introduction and corroborate her position; more notes supporting foregone conclusions.

 Carceral systems (not limited to criminal justice, medical complex, psychology) have always put me off with their transparent duplicity.
-The whole mess reeks of "do as I say not as I do"-ness.
-We are beholden to those very systems for any chance at relief from the very problems that any providing those systems proliferate during their wanton manipulation of our autonomy or environment.
+The whole mess reeks of "do as I say not as I do".
+We are beholden to those very systems for any chance at relief from the very problems that any providing them proliferate during their wanton manipulation of our autonomy or environment.
+Compliance does not equate to better treatment.
+It makes it easier for providers to continue rushing past real and complex problems with ready-made yet ill-fit solutions to symptoms.
+It makes it easier to describe one as a monster when they cannot comply.
+Addiction, poor diet, lacking exercise, houselessness, etc. are not the problems they are made out to be in popular media.
+They are the symptoms of oppression.
+These systems were built for the benefit of few and dominion over the rest.

 I see no way beyond this for anyone outside of solidarity in opposition.